common rest & recreation

 In imperial Rome, slaves were not allowed a day of rest.
 Instead, they toiled all day every day, without rest.
 It is for this reason their live spans were cut short.
 During this period, tragically, both male and female slaves rarely live beyond the age of 17.
 However most free artisans fared better, only working six hours a day, usually from six in the morning to midday and also enjoyed frequent days off to attend the many Roman festivals held throughout the year.

 In Roman culture, Sunday was the day of the Sun god.
 In pagan theology, the Sun was the source of life, giving warmth and illumination to mankind.
-On 7 March 321AD Rome’s first Christian Emperor, Constantine I, decreed that Sunday would be observed a day of rest.
+On 7 March 321AD Rome’s first Christian Emperor, Constantine I, decreed that Sunday would be observed as a day of rest.
 The Roman Emperor mandated; ‘On the venerable Day of the Sun, let the magistrates and people residing in cities, rest, and let all workshops be closed.’

 Regulations governing activities on the Sabbath can be traced as far back as the tenth-century laws of Athelstan which imposed severe penalties on those who dared to flout the law by engaging in trade on the Lord’s Day.
 Nonetheless, over time, even in Christian countries, the observance of Sunday as the ‘Lord’s Day’ – a day of rest, lapsed as law and also voluntary observance by Christian Masters.

 In England, since Tudor times, and continuing for four centuries, the observance of the Sabbath was strictly enjoined by Government regulation.
-However, it was not until the Reformation that England formally installed the fourth Commandments, ‘Remember thou the Sabbath day, to keep it Holy’, by installing Sunday as a day of ‘rest’ as a national observance by law.
+However, it was not until the Reformation that England formally installed the fourth Commandment, ‘Remember thou the Sabbath day, to keep it Holy’, by installing Sunday as a day of ‘rest’ as a national observance by law.

-In the west, before the Industrial Revolution, workers who were employed by ‘Christian Employers’ generally were allowed to ‘cess from labour’ on Sundays to attend church.
+In the west, before the Industrial Revolution, workers who were employed by ‘Christian Employers’ generally were allowed to ‘cease from labour’ on Sundays to attend church.
 In France this informal tradition was made law by several crowned kings.
 In 1388, Charles VI was the first to reinstall Constantine I’s decree that Sunday be observed as a day of rest, as law.
 In 1461 Louis IX revived the mandate after it fell by the way.
-Again in 1598, Henry IV saw fit to formally reinstated ‘Weekly Rest’ as law for his subjects.
+Again in 1598, Henry IV saw fit to formally reinstate ‘Weekly Rest’ as law for his subjects.

 However after the French Revolution, yet again, these hard-won labour laws fell by the wayside when the Napoleonic regime re-established the Gregorian calendar.
 For a few years, the revolutionaries implemented a new calendar in which the traditional seven-day week was replaced by ten-day week.
 Napoleon did away with that and returned to the standard Gregorian calendar.
 It was generally believed that the old tradition of using Sunday as a day of rest would resume.
-However, this did occur due to the technological and economic demands brought about by the rise of industrialism which encouraged the majority of employers to force employees to work unceasingly, every day, without a day of rest.
+However, this did not eventuate due to the technological and economic demands brought about by the rise of industrialism which encouraged the majority of employers to force employees to work unceasingly, every day, without a day of rest.

 It was not until 1814 that laws were introduced to make it illegal to work on Sundays and on public holidays.
-Still, within less than a decade and a half, these labour law would yet again fall into disuse during the time of the July Monarchy (1830) when Catholicism ceased to be France’s official state religion.
+Still, within less than a decade and a half, these labour laws would yet again fall into disuse during the time of the July Monarchy (1830) when Catholicism ceased to be France’s official state religion.

-In France, for more than two decades, the right to a weekly ‘a day of rest’ was cast aside while the industrialists held free reign to exact their pound of flesh without restraint from workers, most of whom where mere children and women toiling in factories for more than 16 hours per day, 7 days a week, without end.
+In France, for more than two decades, the right to a weekly ‘day of rest’ was cast aside while the industrialists held free reign to exact their pound of flesh without restraint from workers, most of whom were mere children and women toiling in factories for more than 16 hours per day, 7 days a week, without end.
 The result, many thousands of workers were literally worked to death, being sent down to early graves by sheer exhaustion.
 It took many more years of violent struggles for the tables to again turn.

 Once again for French workers, change was very slow in coming.
 In 1841, 1851, and 1892, several laws were installed instituting a mandatory day of rest for children, apprentices, and women.
 However, it was not until 1906 that the concept of a mandatory day of rest was expanded to include entitlements for salaried employees of commercial and industrial establishments.
 These long-awaited labour laws assigned Sunday as the normal day of rest.